 10 Peter Lik Prints With The Highest Search Volume

-It is interesting to note that Tree of Life and Tree of Zen are of the same Japanese maple tree in Portland’s Japanese Garden.
+It is interesting to note that Peter Lik's Tree of Life and Tree of Zen are of the same Japanese maple tree in Portland’s Japanese Garden.
 I’ve photographed the Portland Japanese Garden maple tree myself in 2012 and while it is an interesting looking tree, I feel like I’ve photographed more interesting trees in my career than that one.
 It didn’t occur to me until recently that it was so famous.
 So the question is, what are the world's finest fine art photography prints?
 I'll answer that question below.

 What Are The World’s Finest Fine Art Photography Prints?